JLRipley314/teuk-fortran-2020/README.md

 the linear spacetime metric in outgoing raditation gauge from the linearized Newman-Penrose scalar Psi\_4, and then solves the equations of motion for the second order Psi\_4.
+The code evolves fields in the time domain, and spatial derivatives are evaluated using pseudo-spectral methods.
-For more information about the code see papers listed under ``Citation''.
+For more information about the code and the formalism we use see the papers listed under ``Citation''.

 Runtime parameters are configured in the ``setup.py'' file.